koodi-viima/tetris-haxeflixel/README.md

-# haxe-ld-template
+# tetris-haxeflixel

-A Ludum Dare template using HaxeFlixel.
-Includes Visual Studio Code settings for default build task.

-Updated now for HaxeFlixel 4.4.0 and OpenFL 8!
+A tetris demo project using Haxeflixel.

 ## Installation